Online-power-measurement-system/Logbook/_posts/2017/2018-02-09-The-summary-of-the-second-week.md

 ## Problem encountered and solutions

 - When we installed the OpenCV library function, we found the CPU was in high load.
 We had to use the fan to cool down the chip.
+-Since the OpenCV is compiled from the original code using gcc.
+We met the problem that the gcc version is not suitable for OpenCV 3.0.0.
 - The code could not run for there are over three errors.
 After searching the answers in goole, we debugged it.

 ## Achievement in this week